Renovation

 By Evelyn Battaglia |

-Even when a renovation fails to increase the final sale price, it can move an apartment faster, saving you money in carrying costs
+Even when a renovation fails to increase the final sale price, it can move an apartment faster, saving you money in carrying costs.

 iStock

-It’s one thing to renovate your apartment or brownstone when you will be enjoying the results.
-But what about when the renovation is solely to make your property more appealing to buyers so you get a good price and stand out from other listings in the current (and competitive!) buyer's market?
+It’s one thing to renovate your apartment or brownstone when you will enjoy the results.
+But what about when the renovation is solely to make your property more appealing to buyers so you get a good price and stand out from other listings?
+That's the million-dollar question: How much should you renovate before you sell?

-Just as important is knowing what will resonate with buyers, who have come out of the last few years with a different set of wants, needs, and expectations, says Asher Lipman, founder of nycRenovationCoach, which advises New York City homeowners, buyers, and real estate agents on renovation issues.
-A renovated apartment typically commands what Lipman calls a convenience premium.
+Another important consideration is knowing what will resonate with buyers, who have emerged from the last few years with different wants, needs, and expectations, said Asher Lipman, founder of nycRenovationCoach, which advises New York City homeowners, buyers, and real estate agents on renovation issues.

 Read on for more intel regarding how much—or how little—renovation work you should do before selling.